lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 Many protocols only rely on the IND-CCA security of a KEM.
 Some (implicitly) require further binding properties, formalized in {{CDM23}}.
-The key format influences these binding properties.
+The private key format influences these binding properties.
 Per {{KEMMY24}}, ML-KEM is LEAK-BIND-K-PK-secure and LEAK-BIND-K-CT-secure when using the expanded private key format, but not MAL-BIND-K-CT nor MAL-BIND-K-PK.